Chris Zombik

 Playing

-Oh, and I continue to run a homebrew D&D 5E campaign called Castle Zania for a party of three friends.
-Four players feels like a really magical number for D&D. You lose some of the chaotic fun of a bigger group, but the game just runs so much more smoothly in all other ways.
+Each game has a party of three plus myself as DM.
+Four players feels to me like the magic number for D&D. You lose some of the chaotic fun of a bigger group, but the game just runs so smoothly.
+More importantly, each individual player gets the chance to make a bigger impact and consequently feel more awesome.